Hoek–Brown failure criterion

 The Hoek–Brown failure criterion is an empirical stress surface that is used in rock mechanics to predict the failure of rock.
-The original version of the Hoek–Brown criterion was developed by Evert Hoek and E. T. Brown in 1980 for the design of underground excavations.
+The original version of the Hoek–Brown criterion was developed by Evert Hoek and Edwin T. Brown in 1980 for the design of underground excavations.
 In 1988, the criterion was extended for applicability to slope stability and surface excavation problems.
 An update of the criterion was presented in 2002 that included improvements in the correlation between the model parameters and the geological strength index (GSI).

 The basic idea of the Hoek–Brown criterion was to start with the properties intact rock and to add factors to reduce those properties because of the existence of joints in the rock.
 Although a similar criterion for concrete had been developed in 1936, the significant tool that the Hoek–Brown criterion gave design engineers was a quantification of the relation between the stress state and Bieniawski's rock mass rating (RMR).

 The Hoek–Brown failure criterion is used widely in mining engineering design.